hawkinsw/CPPTimes/OOPIntro2.md

 What is common between a Tesla and an AMG?
 That's right, they are both vehicles: A Tesla _is a_ vehicle; An AMG _is a_ vehicle.
 As we dig into our discussion on OOP, we will return to the _Is-A_ relationship!

 According to our ADTs a Tesla and an AMG both have some of the same characteristics.
 I think that we should combine them into a single ADT so that we can save some typing!
-Let's call ADT a Vehicle and implement it with a `struct`:
+Let's call this ADT a Vehicle and implement it with a `struct`:

 ```C++
 struct Vehicle {